csederman/screendl/README.md

 #### Update the corresponding dataset config file with the appropriate file paths

-We leverage Hydra's nested configuration system to mange the configuration of multiple datasets.
-In order for ScreenDL to read a given dataset (i.e., CellModelPassports-GDSCv1v2), the config field `dataset.dir` must be updated to point to the location of the corresponding extracted `tar.gz` archive. *We recommend using expanded file paths when updating config files.* For example, for CellModelPassports-GDSCv1v2, update the `dir` field under `conf/runners/datasets/CellModelPassports-GDSCv1v2` to point to the root directory of the extracted dataset.
-For example, if you extracted the CellModelPassports-GDSCv1v2 dataset to `screendl/data/datasets/CellModelPassports-GDSCv1v2` update the `dir` field in `conf/runners/datasets/CellModelPassports-GDSCv1v2` to `/<path to screendl repo>/data/datasets/CellModelPassports-GDSCv1v2`.
+We leverage Hydra's nested config system to manage the configuration of multiple datasets simultaneously.
+In order for ScreenDL to read a given dataset (i.e., CellModelPassports-GDSCv1v2), the config field `dataset.dir` must be updated to point to the location of the corresponding extracted `tar.gz` archive. *Note that we recommend using expanded file paths when updating config files.* For example, for CellModelPassports-GDSCv1v2, update the `dir` field under `conf/runners/datasets/CellModelPassports-GDSCv1v2.yaml` to point to the root directory of the extracted dataset.
+For example, if you extracted the CellModelPassports-GDSCv1v2 dataset to `screendl/data/datasets/CellModelPassports-GDSCv1v2` update the `dir` field in `conf/runners/datasets/CellModelPassports-GDSCv1v2.yaml` to `/<path to screendl repo>/data/datasets/CellModelPassports-GDSCv1v2`.

 #### Update PDX data file paths